A handpicked selection of the best cities to visit in Europe each season. The best European destinations to visit and when to visit them.

 There are very many things to do in Dublin, spanning from sightseeing to shopping to eating (the city has a huge amount of gorgeous restaurants).

-However, the best thing to do in summer in Dublin it to mix time in the city with local day trips.
+However, the best thing to do in summer in Dublin is to mix time in the city with local day trips.

-In a wonderful location close to both mountains and sea, you can visit some of Ireland’ most beautiful scenery and still come back to the city center for a night in a pub.
+In a wonderful location close to both mountains and sea, you can visit some of Ireland’s most beautiful scenery and still come back to the city center for a night in a pub.

 The city is small but pleasant and full of attractions.

-The star of the show here is Cardiff castle, a lovely building towering over the city and but the city also have lovely street art and a vibrant waterfront.
+The star of the show here is Cardiff Castle, a lovely building towering over the city and but the city also has lovely street art and a vibrant waterfront.

-This is an impressive and pleasant area full of cultural venues and cafes and a very special attractions.
+This is an impressive and pleasant area full of cultural venues and cafes and a very special attraction.

 Worth seeking out are the Dr Who experience, fun for more than just the TV series fans, the cute Norwegian church and the really impressive Cardiff concert hall which is not to be missed for both its architecture and program of events.

 I called Brussels home for over a year and always recommended my friends to come to visit in the summer, by far the best time to see the Belgian capital.

 Brussels is rich of attractions and parks and visiting in the good weather season means you can make the most of all of them and even stretch your legs in the forests and mountains nearby.